top of page

 To begin with the 'Not-to-Dos' –

-• To not listen to Anshul – While preparing, I had a terrible habit of being all over the place.
-Anshul clearly directed that the basics need to be addressed first and right he was.
-It always better to have a direction during the preparation and Anshul ensured I not only had one but followed the same as well.
+To not listen to Faith Career – While preparing, I had a terrible habit of being all over the place.
+My mentor clearly directed that the basics need to be addressed first and right he was.
+It always better to have a direction during the preparation and my mentor ensured I not only had one but followed the same as well.

 Now 'To – Dos'

-Below are few more success stories that you might find inspirational ✨
+Below are few more inspiring success stories from Faith Career ✨

-2. Nikhil’s story of bagging offers from 5 B-Schools in the UK with scholarship, without a GMAT score - https://www.faithcareer.org/post/5-mba-offer-letters-in-4-months-without-gmat
+Nikhil Bhonsle's story of bagging MBA offers from 5 B-Schools in the UK with scholarship, without a GMAT score - https://www.faithcareer.org/post/5-mba-offer-letters-in-4-months-without-gmat

 Want to start your success story as well?
-Message us on Instagram for a free consultation and we will immediately start the process - https://www.instagram.com/faithcareer/
+Message us on Instagram for consultation - https://www.instagram.com/faithcareer/

-You can also follow us on LinkedIn to get important tips and tricks for your MBA application which are posted every week - https://www.linkedin.com/company/89586646
+Follow us on LinkedIn to get important tips and tricks for your MBA/MIM/MS application - https://www.linkedin.com/company/89586646